Dorkside/by-james/linkedin-tech-news-automation-plan.md

 - Select relevant industry categories (Technology, Media, etc.)

 ### Page Optimization
-- Add a website link to your main content source
+- Add a website link to your main blog (james-martin.dev)
 - Include relevant specialties related to your tech focus areas
 - Create a compelling tagline that explains the page's purpose
 - Include information about posting frequency and content types